shane-t/covid19-face-shields-mirror/README.md

 We are using the European 3DVerkstan headband with the Prusa bottom reinforcement.
 The headband is 3d printable with PETG or PLA, and the shield part can be made with acetate (150+ micron preferred, thicker is better)

 This document is a **work in progress and not an official guide from any organisation, project or institution** but an attempt to summarise the information that is available.
 Follow the conversation in the slack and facebook groups.
+This document is primarily aimed at those with 3D printers who wish to join this effort and are confused with the variety of information available.

+If you have a 3D printer but do not have the ability to create full shields, there are options available for you.
+See

 ### You will need